 Where can I get an entry form?

-Manual Entry forms will only be available via the website from 15th January 2017.
+Manual Entry forms will only be available via the website, date TBC.

 When do entries close?

 7 February 2019 for full and half marathon entries.
 5km fun run only can still enter at the Race Collection points.

 Race Number Collection Points

 - Dates: 23 and 24 February 2019 – Saturday and Sunday

 - Venue: TBC

 - Dates: 26 and 27 February 2019 – Tuesday and Wednesday

 - Dates: Thursday 28 February 14:00 pm until 17:00 pm / Friday 1 March from 09:00 am until 17:00 pm / Saturday 2 March 09:00 am – 12:00 (midday)